rledford/wiser-connector/README.md

 ## wiser-connector

-Creates a connector that samples data from a Wiser REST API and reports tag location updates and zone transitions.
+Samples data from a Wiser Tracker REST API and reports tag location updates and zone transitions.

 Targets ES6+.